paolodenti/task-async-loop/README.md

 # Task async Loop

-**Task Async Loop** is a Node.js module, with no dependencies, that allows you to run sequentially, in an asynchronous loop, any synchronous/asynchronous/promise based task.
+**Task Async Loop** is a Node.js module that allows you to run sequentially, in an asynchronous loop, any synchronous/asynchronous/promise based task.

--   Each loop execution is started when the previous task execution stops.
+-   Each loop execution is started when the previous execution stops, in strict sequence.

 -   An optional delay can be specified to sleep at the end of each iteration (e.g. for polling tasks).

 -   An exit loop condition function can be provided.

--   Loop can be dynamically exited during the execution task.
+-   Loop can be dynamically interrupted during the execution task.

 -   Sleep time after each iteration can be changed dynamically during task execution.

 ## Installation

 `npm install task-async-loop`

+## Dependencies

+None.

 ## Usage